Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 A forecast will almost never be perfectly correct.
 Some difference between forecast and actual demand is normal.
 The important question is whether the error is small enough, stable enough, and unbiased enough to support business decisions.

-For this validation, I use five main metrics.
+For this validation, I use four main forecast accuracy metrics: **MAE**, **RMSE**, **MAPE**, and **Bias**.
+I also calculate **Bias %** as an additional derived KPI to relate the directional error to total actual demand.

 In supply chain and demand planning environments, **MAPE** and **Bias** are commonly used as key forecast accuracy KPIs.
 MAPE is useful because it expresses the error as a percentage, while Bias helps identify whether the forecast is systematically too high or too low.

-In more machine-learning-oriented workflows, it is common to evaluate several metrics together, such as **MAE**, **RMSE**, **MAPE**, and **Bias**.
+In more machine-learning-oriented workflows however, it is common to evaluate several metrics together, such as **MAE**, **RMSE**, **MAPE**, and **Bias**.
 Libraries like `scikit-learn` make many error metrics easy to calculate and compare.
 Forecast Bias is usually calculated manually, but it can still be included in the same evaluation table to provide a more complete view of forecast performance.

 > [!NOTE]
 > In addition to calculating **Bias in units**, I also calculate **Bias %**.
 > Bias in units shows the average directional error, while Bias % relates the total forecast bias to total actual demand.
-This makes it easier to understand whether the overforecasting or underforecasting is meaningful compared with the overall sales volume.
+This makes it easier to understand whether the over-forecasting or underforecasting is meaningful compared with the overall sales volume.

 | Metric | What it tells us | Why it matters |